microsoft/ostc-docs/setup-macosx.md

 3. Open the .vmx file on the host system (the system running VMware server) in a text editor for the virtual machine in question (expand shell bundle of the virtual machine to see this).<br><br>
-Add a line to the file as follows: `svga.autodect = TRUE`
+Add a line to the file as follows: `svga.autodetect = TRUE`
 <br><br>
 This file is generally located in the Documents folder for the administrative user, but this can be stored elsewhere if desired,